varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.1.rst

     In particular, http connection (HTC) errors are now reported symbolically in addition to the previous numerical value.

-  * ``Debug`` log entries may also give more diagnostic information about session accept failures (failure to accept a client connection).
-These must be viewed in raw grouping, since accept failures are not part of any request/response transaction.
-The ``Debug`` message begins with the phrase ``"Accept failed"``.

   * When a backend is unhealthy, ``Backend_health`` now reports some diagnostic information in addition to the HTTP response and timing information.